 Outdoor furniture must be specific when it comes to the fabrics that can be used on the items.
 After all, outdoor fabrics must be capable of withstanding showers and direct sunlight without it affecting the way it looks.

 However, it's not all about dealing with those sudden showers that we experience so often in the UK.
-Instead, the fabrics used with this particular type of upholstery must be capable of withstanding mildew and other nasties that may appear with repeated exposure to the elements.
+Instead, the fabrics used with this particular type of upholstery must be capable of withstanding mildew (we have written a guide on how to clean mildew off outdoor cushions just in case) and other nasties that may appear with repeated exposure to the elements.

 But here is the problem that we have found.
 People tend to be unaware of what is viewed as being an outdoor fabric.
 So, that is what we will talk about.